 If your team is playing at 12:30 pm you will be expected to start the BBQ.
 If your team is playing at 3:30 pm you will be expected to clean the BBQ plate and utensils and pack it away.

 It is suggested that Team Managers roster two parents for BBQ/canteen duties.
+Please don’t roster yourself for this duty.

 COURT SUPERVISOR ROLE